GTPB/IBIP19/pages/proteogenomics/answers.md

 If a protein carries a post-translational modification (PTM), its abundance and function will differ from the non-modified counterpart.
 Therefore, modifications ough to be considered when comparing peptides.
 In the data set of this tutorial, modifications were not accounted for.

-##### [:thought_balloon:](answers.md#thought_balloon-why-are-all-intensities-at-the-bottom-how-can-we-better-visualize-these-distributions) _Why are all intensities at the bottom?
-How can we better visualize these distributions?_
+##### [:thought_balloon:](answers.md#thought_balloon-why-are-all-intensities-at-the-bottom-how-can-we-transform-the-data-to-better-visualize-these-distributions) _Why are all intensities at the bottom?
+How can we transform the data to better visualize these distributions?_

 On a proteome-wide scale, measured peptide and protein abundances generally distribute log-normally.
 This means that they span several orders of magnitude, with most abundances are low, with a long tail towards high abundances, and a short tail towards lower abundances.
 Note that the detectability and quantification performance strongly influence this distribution, and it can be that the distribution of protein abundances in the sample differ from what we measure.

-In order to visualize such distributions, you can transform the intensities logarithmically, then their distribution should look bell-shaped and symmetrical.
+In order to visualize such distributions, you can transform the intensities logarithmically, or use a log-scale on the x-axis, then their distribution should look bell-shaped and symmetrical.

 ![abundance_distribution](resources/images/peptideProteinDistribution.png?raw=true "Peptide and Protein abundance distributions")